donghaozhang/coding_challenge/README.md

 * Apply K-Means clustering to group the images into clusters based on their extracted features.
 * use t-SNE to reduce the dimensionality of feature space and plot clustered image.
-![alt text](results/fp_patterns.png "K-means Clustering")
+![alt text](results/fp_patterns.png "K-means Clustering") The initial assumption of the k-means clustering is that we will observe certain

 ## Limitation
 The functions save_false_positives and test_model should be merged together, so the inference is only required to